Skip to content

 # Should return True

-3. Confirm the Profile file content is correct:
+3. Confirm the profile file contents are correct:

 powershell